gokatas/gokatas/README.md

-Go katas is a [set](https://github.com/orgs/gokatas/repositories) of small Go programs written by experienced programmers.
-They contain techniques that you can re-use when writing Go code.
+Go katas are small [programs](https://github.com/orgs/gokatas/repositories) written by experienced programmers.
+They contain techniques that you can reuse for Go coding.
 But first you must learn them.
 And then remember them.
 The practice cycle to internalize the techniques is straightforward:

 0. Install the gokatas tool